Climbing (Climbing Wall and Related Activities)

 • Completed medical forms for each participating student must be accessible.

-• Prior to the first lesson, teachers must inform climbing instructors of students who have special needs.
+• Prior to the first lesson, Teachers must inform Qualified Climbing Instructors of students who have special needs.

 • Risks involved with each activity, and how to lower the risk of an injury from occurring, must be communicated to the students.

-• Teachers, instructors and students must be aware of safety procedures.
+• Teachers, Qualified Instructors, and students must be aware of safety procedures.

 • Students must be allowed to select a challenge at their comfort level, including the choice to not participate.